 Dress up is a bit more demanding for ladies as they are asked to wear scarfs and cover their hair regardless if they are Iranian or foreign.

 Shiraz is a glorious place that stole my heart forever.
-Every street of this city holds stories, inspiration and people who will charm you forever.
+Every street of this city holds stories, inspiration, and people who will charm you forever.

-Shiraz International Airport (SYZ) is very well connected to all other countries in the Middle East, and it´s often a cheaper option to fly into Shiraz then to Tehran.
-The most important Airlines flying to Shiraz are:
+Shiraz International Airport (SYZ) is very well connected to all other countries in the Middle East, and it’s often a cheaper option to fly into Shiraz than to Tehran.